semuconsulting/PyGPSClient/README.md

 #### Glossary of Terms

-* utc - coordinated universal time
+* utc - coordinated universal time.
-* siv - satellites in view
+* siv - satellites in view.
-* sip - satellites used in position solution
+* sip - satellites used in position solution.
-* dop - [dilution of precision](https://gisgeography.com/gps-accuracy-hdop-pdop-gdop-multipath/) (pdop - position, hdop - horizontal, vdop - vertical)
+* dop - [dilution of precision](https://gisgeography.com/gps-accuracy-hdop-pdop-gdop-multipath/) (pdop - position, hdop - horizontal, vdop - vertical).
-* acc - accuracy of location in real units (hacc - horizontal, vacc - vertical)
+* acc - accuracy of location in real units (hacc - horizontal, vacc - vertical).
+Note that location accuracy is not directly provided via the standard NMEA message set, but is available via some proprietary NMEA messages e.g. UBX00.

 ### Current Status